 - We run two grant rounds each year.
 This year our focus is on young women and girls who have been in the criminal justice system or who are at a high risk of entering it.

-- The application process has two stages as this gives us the best chance of understanding your proposal and how it links to our aims and our overall Theory of Change.
+- The application process has three stages as this gives us the best chance of understanding your proposal and how it links to our aims and our overall Theory of Change.

 Young People & the Criminal Justice System